Around half of medical marijuana states prohibit home cultivation; a policy which hurts those patients hit hardest by the coronavirus outbreak.

-The COVID-19 pandemic has shone a light on an uncomfortable truth when it comes to medical cannabis legalization: the policy is no guarantee that patients in need will be able to access marijuana if state lawmakers choose to prohibit homegrows.
+The COVID-19 pandemic has shone a light on an uncomfortable truth when it comes to medical cannabis legalization: the measure is no guarantee that patients in need will be able to access marijuana if state lawmakers prohibit homegrows.

 In the 25 or so years since California became the first state in the US to legalize medical marijuana, a further 32 have followed suit.
 But of these 33 states with full (or close to full) medical marijuana legalization, 14 do not allow qualifying patients to grow their own cannabis plants.